ray-project/ray/doc/source/rllib/algorithm-config.rst

 To structure things more semantically, :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` groups its various config settings into the following categories, each represented by its own method:

-- :ref:`Config settings for the RL environment <rllib-config-env>`,
+- :ref:`Config settings for the RL environment <rllib-config-env>`
-- :ref:`Config settings for training behavior (including algo-specific settings) <rllib-config-training>`,
+- :ref:`Config settings for training behavior (including algo-specific settings) <rllib-config-training>`
-- :ref:`Config settings for EnvRunners <rllib-config-env-runners>`,
+- :ref:`Config settings for EnvRunners <rllib-config-env-runners>`
-- :ref:`Config settings for Learners <rllib-config-learners>`,
+- :ref:`Config settings for Learners <rllib-config-learners>`
-- :ref:`Config settings for adding callbacks <rllib-config-callbacks>`,
+- :ref:`Config settings for adding callbacks <rllib-config-callbacks>`
-- :ref:`Config settings for multi-agent setups <rllib-config-multi_agent>`,
+- :ref:`Config settings for multi-agent setups <rllib-config-multi_agent>`
-- :ref:`Config settings for offline RL <rllib-config-offline_data>`,
+- :ref:`Config settings for offline RL <rllib-config-offline_data>`
-- :ref:`Config settings for evaluating policies <rllib-config-evaluation>`,
+- :ref:`Config settings for evaluating policies <rllib-config-evaluation>`
-- :ref:`Config settings for the DL framework <rllib-config-framework>`,
+- :ref:`Config settings for the DL framework <rllib-config-framework>`
-- :ref:`Config settings for reporting and logging behavior <rllib-config-reporting>`,
+- :ref:`Config settings for reporting and logging behavior <rllib-config-reporting>`
-- :ref:`Config settings for checkpointing <rllib-config-checkpointing>`,
+- :ref:`Config settings for checkpointing <rllib-config-checkpointing>`
-- :ref:`Config settings for debugging <rllib-config-debugging>`,
+- :ref:`Config settings for debugging <rllib-config-debugging>`
 - :ref:`Experimental config settings <rllib-config-experimental>`

+To familiarize yourself with the vast number of RLlib's different config options, you can browse through `RLlib's examples folder <https://github.com/ray-project/ray/tree/master/rllib/examples>`__ or take a look at this :ref:`examples folder overview page <rllib-examples-overview-docs>`.

+Each example script usually introduces a new config setting or shows you how to implement specific customizations through a combination of setting certain config options and adding custom code to your experiment.